ivangfr/springboot-react-keycloak/README.md

 - ### movies-ui

-  `ReactJS` frontend application where `users` can see and comment movies and `admins` can manage movies.
+  `React` frontend application where `users` can see and comment movies and `admins` can manage movies.
 In order to access the application, `user` / `admin` must login using his/her username and password.
 Those credentials are handled by `Keycloak`.
 All the requests coming from `movies-ui` to secured endpoints in `movies-api` have a access token (JWT) that is generated when `user` / `admin` logs in.

   `movies-ui` uses [`Semantic UI React`](https://react.semantic-ui.com/) as CSS-styled framework.